 The Commodore-64 was the number one selling computer at the time (went on to be the sales record holder for all time) and I was quite familiar with it.
 I took a serious look at it.
 After all, I had programmed the CBM-8032 and was familiar with Commodore BASIC.
 It could have been the proverbial no-brainer.

 However, the C-64 was a glorified game machine with only a 40 column monitor.
-Business required an 80 column monitor and and printer.
+Business required an 80 column monitor and a printer.
 I wanted our family computer to support business and teaching applications.
 Though it made the attempt, the C-64 was light in those areas.

 I was shown the Commodor-128.
 It was an amazing machine that blew the original IBM 'PC out of the water.
 In fact, it was three computers -- three actual chip sets, not just emulators -- in one.